sotnir/tni2022/_episodes/.ipynb_checkpoints/13-day-2-fair-principles-checkpoint.md

 > 3. "The brain imaging data structure, a format for organizing and describing outputs of neuroimaging experiments" (Gorgolewski et al 2016) [link](http://n2t.net/doi:10.1038/sdata.2016.44)
 {: .callout}

-> ## Exercise: Create a BIDS-compliant dataset(click on the arrow to the right to open)
+> ## Exercise: Create a BIDS-compliant dataset (click on the arrow to the right to open)
 >
-> In this exercise you will work through the creation of a BIDS dataset using sample data originally obtained from [OpenNeuro](http://openneuro.org).
+> In this exercise you will work through the creation of a BIDS dataset using sample data.
 Please follow the following steps:
 >
-> 1. Download the [sample base dataset]({{site.root}}/data/ds000030_single_subj_base.zip) This sample data has been modified from the original OpenFMRI distribution for use in this exercise.
+> 1. Download the [sample base dataset]({{site.root}}/data/TNI001_base.zip).
+This sample data contain both MRI and SPECT images collected at University Hospital Southampton.
-> 2. Working with the BIDS material provided (above) and information from the [data publication in Nature Scientific Data](https://www.nature.com/articles/sdata2016110) and re-work the base dataset to conform to BIDS.
+> 2. Re-work the base dataset to conform to BIDS.
 > 3. As you work through this exercise - you can use the [BIDS validator](http://incf.github.io/bids-validator/) to check your progress (must use Google Chrome or Firefox).
 >
 {: .challenge}